-The Board has appointed an independent Vice Chair of the Board and Lead Director and all the members of the Audit and Risk Management Committee and of the HRCG must be independent according to the criteria of the CSA.
-The Board has determined, as of the date of the Circular, that all members of the Audit and Risk Management Committee and of the HRCG are independent.
+The Corporation confirms that the Chair of the Board and all the members of the Audit and Risk Management Committee and of the HRCG are independent within the meaning of the CSA Audit Committee Rules in that each of them has no direct or indirect material relationship with the Corporation and, in the reasonable opinion of the Board, are independent under the applicable laws, regulations and listing requirements to which the Corporation is subject.
+Therefore, the Board has determined, as of the date of the Circular, that all members of the Audit and Risk Management Committee and of the HRCG are independent.